-Inflation rate 3.00%

-Municipal Bond Index Rate 3.50%

-Single Equivalent Interest Rate 7.50%
+Inflation rate 3.00% Municipal Bond Index Rate 3.50% Single Equivalent Interest Rate 7.50%

 Mortality rates were based on the RP-2000 Combined Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on a projection of Scale BB to 2025, set forward two years for males and one year for females.
-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2010 - June 30, 2015.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period July 1, 2010 - June 30, 2015, adopted by the board on September 16, 2016.
+The Municipal Bond Index Rate used for this purpose is the June average of the Bond Buyer General Obligation 20-year weekly by the Board of Governors of the Federal Reserve System.